 What seemed like a pretty routine procedure, however, was underscored by two irritating issues.

 Firstly, and certainly not cutely, this isn’t about a “politicized atmosphere.”
 I mean, what’s political about a swastika being drawn onto a blackboard at York University, possibly Canada’s most notorious campus in terms of anti-Jewish hostility?
 (Though, I could argue that York is currently losing ground to Ryerson in this regard.)

 Second is the abjectly pitiful statement released by the York Federation of Students (YFS), York’s undergraduate student union.
-Forget the Palestinian Roots mural, or the fact that YFS gave a platform to avowed Hamas supporter George Galloway, or the years YFS has spent raising support for the boycott, divestment and sanctions (BDS) movement.
-The ignorance and apathy found in YFS's response to this incident is so profound that it actually strains the imagination.
+Forget the Palestinian Roots mural, or the fact that YFS gave a platform (page does not exist) to avowed Hamas supporter George Galloway, or the years YFS has spent raising support for the boycott, divestment and sanctions (BDS) movement.
+The ignorance and apathy found in YFS’s response to this incident is so profound that it actually strains the imagination.

 In a statement from President Chenthoori Malankov, YFS, a union that, as you can see, has spent the past 14 years actively marginalizing Jewish students on campus, claims to all of a sudden “remain in solidarity” with them.
 Meanwhile, Malankov wasted no time in seizing the opportunity to assign responsibility for this antisemitic hate graffiti on U.S. President Donald Trump.

 Let me be clear: there is no evidence that Donald Trump’s election has caused an uptick in antisemitic incidents in Canada.
 According to B’nai Brith Canada’s Audit of Antisemitic Incidents, instances of antisemitism have been on a gradual rise for over the past decade, far before Trump came to power.
 Sadly, bomb threats called into Jewish community centres are more common in North America than you’d think.